 (4) Morehead State University

-The Tennessee baseball team represents the University of Tennessee in NCAA Division I college baseball.
-The Volunteers compete in the Eastern division of the Southeastern Conference (SEC).
+The Tennessee baseball team represents the University of Tennessee in NCAA Division I college baseball The Volunteers compete in the Eastern division of the Eastern Conference (SEC).
 They are currently coached by Tony Vitello, who took over for Dave Serrano in 2017.
 The Volunteers play their home games at Lindsey Nelson Stadium on campus in Knoxville, Tennessee.

 Looking ahead to 2020, there is no reason to think that Tennessee won’t be right back near the top of college baseball once again.
 With Vitello at the helm and a wealth of talent on hand, expect big things from UT this season!